 This is the Turning PointBlues for Blue EyesCounting Sheep

 This post draws from the first six months of the project, focusing on songs that are strong on catchy melody and surprising arrangements.
 As sole producer, writer and performer, Ferris has to be inventive and he delivers with interesting vocal arrangements, surprising instrument choices, and unconventional song structures.
 A lot of the songs rely on a strong acoustic guitar backing; indeed, most could survive a solo acoustic treatment with none of their charm diminished.
 The acoustic guitar anchors “This is the Turning Point” and provides the pock rock swing to “Blues for Blue Eyes,” “Counting Sheep,” and “Your Teeth.”
 Meanwhile “Don’t” is a beautiful acoustic guitar ballad.
 “White Lies” channels a 1950s vibe with a toy-sounding piano riff while “Immeasurable” utilizes a magnetic banjo drone in the chorus to completely alter the mood of the song (and the listener).

-The songs are available from iTunes, Bandcamp, and Ferris’s own site (the latter at a great package rate).
+The songs are available from iTunes, Bandcamp, and Ferris’s own site (the latter at a great package rate) or Facebook page.
 I’ve enjoyed checking in regularly with Ferris’ site this summer to see what his most recent effort is like: Daveit Ferris website.